distribution/distribution/docs/migration.md

 -----

-The Docker Registry Service 2.0 is backward compatible with images created by the earlier specification.
+The Docker Registry 2.0 is backward compatible with images created by the earlier specification.
 If you are migrating a private registry to version 2.0, you should use the following process:

 1. Configure and test a 2.0 registry image in a sandbox environment.